-Iguazu Falls are surrounded by subtropical rainforest of Alto Paraná Atlantic forests ecoregion.
-This ecosystem might be somewhat less diverse than the Amazon rainforests further north, but occasional visitor will not notice it – the diversity of nature here is amazing.
-In the surrounding forests grow more than 2000 species of vascular plants, here live jaguars, giant anteaters, ocelots and caymans.
+Iguazu Falls are surrounded by subtropical rainforest of Alto Paraná Atlantic forest ecoregion.
+This ecosystem might be somewhat less diverse than the Amazon rainforest further north, but occasional visitor will not notice it – the diversity of nature here is amazing.
+In the surrounding forest grow more than 2000 species of vascular plants, here live jaguars, giant anteaters, ocelots and caymans.
 Visitors are amazed by the incredible number and diversity of butterflies around the falls.

 There is a advantageous competition between Brazil and Argentina about the conservation of nature values around Iguazu Falls.
 Each country has developed modern tourist infrastructure to manage the huge flow of visitors and – naturally, to earn from this.